 of renowned theater artists and the publication committee consisted of representative theater critics for the publication

-Opened in March 2018, the NTC Korea’s Play Postbox has been an open window for the contemporary playwrights who might look for
+Opened in March 2018, the NTCK’s Play Postbox has been an open window for the contemporary playwrights who might look for

 an opportunity to submit their new plays online without revealing their identity.

 The unsolicited scripts from the Play Postbox are read by the readers that include a theater critic, CHO Man-Soo,

 a theater director SIM Jae Chan and the dramaturg at the NTCK.
 Every year, we try to select around six to eight plays,

 in order to have ‘public readings’ with professional actors and audiences and see any of the selected plays has

 a potential to be developed into a full production in future.